-THE ASSESSMENT OF SIGNIFICANCE OF EFFECTS: Nature of Potential Impact How the Old Press/Mill Lane SPD (alone or in combination with other plans) is likely to affect the site Why these effects are not considered to be significant with other plans) is likely to affect the site Significant
+THE ASSESSMENT OF SIGNIFICANCE OF EFFECTS: Nature of Potential Impact How the Public Art SPD (alone or in combination Why these effects are not considered to be with other plans) is likely to affect the site significant Council will carry out this assessment as the relevant competent authority.

-Agencies consulted Natural England Response to consultation Natural England support the conclusion of the HRA that this SPD is unlikely to have a significant effect on any European sites and that Appropriate Assessment is not required for this document.
+Agencies consulted Natural England

+Response to consultation Natural England supports the conclusion that the Public Art SPD is unlikely to have a significant effect on

+the Woodwalton Fen SAC and Ramsar site.

-The Old Press/Mill Lane SPD, both alone and in combination with other relevant plans, is unlikely to have significant impacts on the conservation objectives for Woodwalton Fen.
-With regards to the possible impacts resulting from proposals contained within the Cambridgeshire Minerals and Waste LDF, this will be the subject of a full Appropriate Assessment, to be carried out by Cambridgeshire County Council as the relevant competent authority.
+Overall Conclusi ions: The Public Art SP D, both alone and in combination with other relevant plans, is unlikely to have significant impacts on the conservation objectives for Woo odwalton Fen.
+With regards to the possible impacts resulting from proposals contained within the Cambridgeshire Minerals and Waste LDF, t his will be the subject of a full Appropriate Assessment, to be carried out by Cambridgeshire County Council as the relevant competent author ity.